nortikin/sverchok/docs/contributing/node_api.rst

 Properties are created in standard way similar to other areas of Blender.
 `Blender documentation <https://docs.blender.org/api/current/bpy.props.html>`_

-After properties are added they can be used as node buttons or socket property.
-Also they can be used for internal usage but it's usually better to use ID properties instead.
+After properties are added they can be used as node buttons or socket properties.
+Also they can be used for internal usage but it's usually better to use Custom properties (``node['prop_name']``) instead.

 .. note::
    Using node properties for displaying on sockets is deprecated.
 Usually